AndreasMerentitis/TfLambda-arxiv-keras/README.md

 The model is trained locally with keras.
 The abstract is submited unsing a web form that is powered by flask and wsgi.

+Since lambda does not support py36 anymore, this version cannot be deployed.
+Use instead the respective sklearn based project that works with newer python version

 by: Andreas Merentitis

 ![relative path 6](/deploy.png?raw=true "deploy.png")